aragon/taiko-contracts/TEST_TREE.md

 │       │   └── It returns false
 │       └── Given the member is enlisted now
 │           └── It returns false
-├── When calling resolveEncryptionAccountStatus
+├── When calling isListedOrAppointedByListed
 │   ├── Given the caller is a listed signer
-│   │   ├── It ownerIsListed should be true
-│   │   └── It isAppointed should be false
+│   │   └── It listedOrAppointedByListed should be true
 │   ├── Given the caller is appointed by a signer
-│   │   ├── It ownerIsListed should be true
-│   │   └── It isAppointed should be true
+│   │   └── It listedOrAppointedByListed should be true
 │   └── Given the caller is not listed or appointed
-│       ├── It ownerIsListed should be false
-│       └── It isAppointed should be false
-├── When calling resolveEncryptionOwner
+│       └── It listedOrAppointedByListed should be false ├── When calling getListedEncryptionOwnerAtBlock
-│   ├── Given the resolved owner is listed on resolveEncryptionOwner │   │   ├── When the given address is the owner
+│   ├── Given the resolved owner is listed on getListedEncryptionOwnerAtBlock │   │   ├── When the given address is the owner
 │   │   │   └── It should return the given address
 │   │   └── When the given address is appointed by the owner │   │       └── It should return the resolved owner
+│   ├── Given the resolved owner was listed on getListedEncryptionOwnerAtBlock │   │   ├── When the given address is the owner 2
+│   │   │   └── It should return the given address
+│   │   └── When the given address is appointed by the owner 2
+│   │       └── It should return the resolved owner
-│   └── Given the resolved owner is not listed on resolveEncryptionOwner │       └── It should return a zero value
+│   └── Given the resolved owner was not listed on getListedEncryptionOwnerAtBlock │       └── It should return a zero value
-├── When calling resolveEncryptionAccount
+├── When calling resolveEncryptionAccountAtBlock
-│   ├── Given the resolved owner is listed on resolveEncryptionAccount │   │   ├── When the given address is appointed
+│   ├── Given the resolved owner is listed on resolveEncryptionAccountAtBlock │   │   ├── When the given address is owner
-│   │   │   ├── It owner should be the resolved owner
+│   │   │   ├── It owner should be itself
-│   │   │   └── It appointedWallet should be the caller
+│   │   │   └── It votingWallet should be the appointed address
-│   │   └── When the given address is not appointed
+│   │   └── When the given address is appointed
-│   │       ├── It owner should be the caller
+│   │       ├── It owner should be the resolved owner │   │       └── It votingWallet should be the given address │   ├── Given the resolved owner was listed on resolveEncryptionAccountAtBlock │   │   ├── When the given address is owner 2
+│   │   │   ├── It owner should be itself
+│   │   │   └── It votingWallet should be the appointed address
+│   │   └── When the given address is appointed 2
-│   │       └── It appointedWallet should be resolved appointed wallet │   └── Given the resolved owner is not listed on resolveEncryptionAccount │       ├── It should return a zero owner
+│   │       ├── It owner should be the resolved owner │   │       └── It votingWallet should be the given address │   └── Given the resolved owner was not listed on resolveEncryptionAccountAtBlock │       ├── It should return a zero owner
 │       └── It should return a zero appointedWallet └── When calling getEncryptionRecipients